mariusndini/realtimetrades/README.md

 from trades
 order by 1 desc ;
 ```
-Below are the candle stick values graphed from the above query.

 ## Bitcoin Candles
 Bitcoin price chart from the view in a google sheet (https://docs.google.com/spreadsheets/d/11KEiHFvYb61668XHOUCdcPDpIAiuvFjlLk4YazRJc2k/edit#gid=0)